Julie Reed: Research

 Reed published her first book, titled "Serving the Nation: Cherokee Sovereignty and Social Welfare, 1800-1907," in 2016.
 In this book, she discusses the system of social welfare policies implemented by the Cherokee Nation, focusing in particular on the ethic of gadugi and some other main principles of the Cherokee nation, including martilineal descent, egalitarian relations, kinship obligations and communal landholding.
 This system is analyzed in connection to U.S. government's social policies as well as a development of its own.

 The time frame of this book is the 19th century, therefore some of the main points in this period include the departure from the traditional matrilinear social policies, the role of missionaries and the aim to connect Cherokee traditions to U.S. institutions.

 Reed also discusses the implications of the Civil War and Reconstruction period on the Cherokee nation and implementation of the nation's own institutions.
 The consequences of allotment are explained and analyzed.

-Reed's second book, Land, Language, and Women: A Cherokee and American Educational History, is set to be released in 2026 from UNC Press.
+Reed's second book, Land, Language, and Women: A Cherokee and American Educational History, was published by the University of North Carolina Press in 2026.
 It examines four centuries of Cherokee education from archaeological, archival, and personal evidence.

 Reed is also working on another book titled "Sovereign Kin: A History of the Cherokee Nation" together with Rose Stremlau, an associate professor in History at Davidson College in Davidson, North Carolina.
 This project received a grant from the National Endowment for the Humanities and will be about the history of the Cherokee nation from before 1600 up to 2010.